 Kentland is a very small town located in the state of Indiana.
 With a population of 1,613 people and just one neighborhood, Kentland is the 267th largest community in Indiana.
-Much of the housing stock in Kentland was built prior to World War II, making it one of the older and more historic towns in the country.
+Kentland has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kentland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Kentland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kentland are a mix of both white- and blue-collar jobs.
 Overall, Kentland is a town of sales and office workers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Kentland who work in management occupations (13.87%), office and administrative support (12.90%), and food service (10.96%).

-Kentland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Kentland does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Kentland with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.16% of adults in Kentland have a bachelor's degree or advanced degree.
+The citizens of Kentland are slightly less educated than the national average of 21.84% for the average city or town: 16.16% of adults in Kentland have a bachelor's degree or advanced degree

 The per capita income in Kentland in 2022 was $26,544, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $106,176 for a family of four.
 However, Kentland contains both very wealthy and poor people as well.